amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 ```
 The results will be wrong!
 This shows, that proper validation of results is crutial when porting!
 Before you port a large app, think about your validation strategy before you start.
 Incremental testing is essential to capture such errors like missing data movement.

+Note that this version uses the ```new``` allocator with an alignment of 128 instead of malloc to control the memory alignment.
+This is beneficial for improved performance.

 #### 7) parameter tuning
 experiment with num_teams
 ```